Scholarships

 The Roofing Alliance Melvin Kruger Endowed Scholarship Program offers three scholarship opportunities.
 All categories are open to employees of roofing industry companies, their spouses and their dependent children, as well as construction management students enrolled in undergraduate level or students enrolled in CTE programs or schools (regardless of industry affiliation).
 Applicants may apply for one of the following scholarship categories:

-The Accredited Post-Secondary Institution Scholarship
+The Accredited University Scholarship

 Priority will be given to individuals pursuing careers in the roofing or building construction industries (which include architecture; civil, mechanical or structural engineering; construction management; or occupational health and safety.)